Axway/streams-open-docs/content/en/docs/streams/install/_index.md

 ### Kubernetes namespace

-We recommend deploying Streams components inside a dedicated namespace.
-To create the namespace, run the following command:
+We recommend to deploy Streams components inside a dedicated namespace.
+To create a namespace, run the following command:

 ```sh
 export NAMESPACE="my-namespace"